 Because that’s what Israel wants, and what they want, they get.

+You have to wonder if there is a limit and maybe we have reached it.
+Short of nuclear weapons, the West cannot hope to beat the Russians on the battlefield and the Russians cannot hope to beat the West.
 There is another tactic that does not require nuclear weapons, that has not been employed yet, that will redound to the victory of the first side to employ it, and that is already well within Russia’s technical capabilities and seems to be left unused due simply to a failure of imagination or a misplaced sense of decorum.
-That tactic is called “taking out the leadership.”
+That tactic is called… Read more »

 > It is baffling to me, as it no doubt is to a great many Russian citizens, why Kiev is not being targeted.